 Madeline places trust and the therapeutic alliance at the centre of her work and appreciates that each person is unique and requires a personalized approach to treatment.
 Madeline has a warm, relaxed and calm manner, and has a genuine drive to understand people as best as she can, in order to help build insight, build coping skills and alleviate suffering.

 In addition to clinical work, Madeline is a leader in Australian research into veteran mental health.
-An advisor to the Gallipoli Medical Research Foundation, and Adjunct Senior Lecturer at the University of Queensland, she has authored over 40 peer-reviewed articles and conference proceedings in the area of veteran health.
+A Chief Investigator at the Gallipoli Medical Research Foundation, and Honorary Associate Professor at the University of Queensland, she has authored over 40 peer-reviewed articles and conference proceedings in the area of veteran health.
 She has been Principal Investigator or Investigator on successful research proposals/grants totalling over $15 million – all aimed at improving knowledge and support for the physical and mental health needs of veterans and currently serving Defence personnel.

 Due to her extensive work in both clinical practice and research, Madeline is also a regularly invited keynote speaker at military and veteran forums as well as an advisor to Government.
 She is an appointed member of the Prime Ministerial Advisory Council on Veteran Mental Health and was invited as an expert witness to provide testimony to the Parliament Senate Inquiry into Transition from the ADF.
 Madeline was also invited to contribute to the DVA Veteran Mental Health & Wellbeing Summit to contribute to a revised mental health strategy as well as speak at the recent Suicide Prevention Symposium convened by the National Commissioner for Defence and Veteran Suicide Prevention.